peipeilihfut/REDLLA-algorithm-SUN-algorithm/README.md

 Step 2: Then you double press SRDTSystem.bat, It will be running on given data set.

 Step 3: Please follow the demo, prepare your data and set the corresponding parameters (you can find the description of parameters in "Parameter list and command of batch file.doc").

+Please cite the following references if you use the sources codes of REDLLA and SUN algorithms:
+[SUN Algorithm] Xindong Wu, Peipei Li and Xuegang Hu.
+Learning from Concept Drifting Data Streams with Unlabeled Data, NeuroComputing, 2012, 92(1): 145-155.

+[REDLLA algorithm] Peipei Li, Xindong Wu and Xuegang Hu.
+Mining Recurring Concept Drifts with Limited Labeled Streaming Data.
+ACM Transactions on Intelligent Systems and Technology, 2012, 3(2): 29:1-32 .